arcus/Arcus_Labs_Orientation/README.md

 There are two kinds of labs available from Arcus, and they serve very different purposes.

 The first is computational labs, also called scientific labs.
 These are secure computational environments built for a specific team to conduct research.
 These are custom-built and there is a detailed approval process for use.
 For a more detailed explanation, see [the Arcus Computational Labs job aid](https://arcus-education-internal.s3.amazonaws.com/job-aids/arcus-lab-job-aid.pdf).
 Computational labs are also the focus of the rest of this guide.

 The second type of lab is a training lab.
 These are just like computational labs except they are **not** intended for conducting research, and therefore have both limited resources and a very fast approval process.
 Training labs do provide access to real patient data, but only in **deidentified** form and **not the whole database of patients**.
 The goal of training labs is to create a space where researchers can do quick proof-of-concept checks before starting a full research program, and to give potential Arcus users a chance to try the system out.
 For a more detailed explanation, see the [Arcus training labs job aid](https://assets.arcus.chop.edu/education/job-aids/arcus-training-lab.pdf).

-## What to expect: Timeline for starting a new lab
+## What to expect: Timeline for starting a new computational lab

-This section covers the typical stages from initial request to deployment of a new lab.
+This section covers the typical stages from initial request to deployment of a new Arcus computational lab.
 If you aren't interested in this process, or if you already have a lab ready, you may wish to skip directly to this section's [knowledge check](#knowledge-check-1).

 ### The initial request